 What can you use instead of a rolling pin for pizza dough?

 If you don’t have a rolling pin handy, use a wine bottle or any other bottle for the task.
 It works just as well!

 Making pizza is easier than you think, and once you follow these simple guidelines, you’re a step closer to a perfectly prepared pizza dough.

 So, what’s keeping you from being the next best baker?

-Fret no further and follow our guidelines to make the perfect dough right away!
+Fret no further, and follow our guidelines to make the perfect dough correctly!